 When to Call an Inspection Professional for Your Home

-Though home inspections are often part of the purchase process that is not the only time you may look to the abilities of a professional inspector for your needs.
+Though home inspections are often part of the purchase process, that is not the only time you may look to the abilities of a professional inspector for your needs.
 When making large additions to your home or trying to put your home on the market with accurate information about the state of things like your roof or furnace, a professional inspector can also offer their services.

 Things to Take a First Look at

-Your roof is something that you can usually take a look at and pinpoint areas that need to be improved.
+Your roof is something that you can usually look at and pinpoint areas that need to be improved.
 Do you have shingles that are damaged or out of place?
 Is there anywhere on the roof where you can see through the outside shell?
 These may seem like common sense issues to address, but they are the kind of common sense issues that a professional inspector would point out as well.

 You don’t need to wait for a professional inspector to tell you to fix a broken roof on your home.
 Take the initiative and make an effort to get your home in good shape before the professional inspector is called.
-During a home selling process, this can leave you with fewer issues to discuss later as part of a contract negotiation.
+During a home selling process, this can leave you with fewer issues to discuss later as part of contract negotiation.

 In addition to the roof, there is certainly something to be said for simply eyeing the exterior of your piece of real estate.
 If there are cracks in any of the outside walls, especially near the base, those will need to be looked at and probably repaired.
 Again, these are common sense tips but steps that can often be overlooked during the frenzy of buying or selling a home.